 - Stage II: Main examination – This is the main test, held in October/November every year.
 Results are usually published in the second week of March.

 - Stage III: Personality Test (Interview) is the final test and is held in April/May every year.
 Final results are usually announced a few days before the next preliminary examination.

-The training program for the selected candidates usually start in August every year.
-The examination take place in two phases – the Preliminary examination, consisting of two objective-type papers (General Studies and Aptitude Test), and the Main examination, consisting of nine papers of conventional (essay) type followed by the Personality Test (Interview).
+The training program for the selected candidates usually starts in August every year.
+The examination takes place in two phases – the Preliminary examination, consisting of two objective-type papers (General Studies and Aptitude Test), and the Main examination, consisting of nine papers of conventional (essay) type followed by the Personality Test (Interview).

 The eligibility criteria for the examination are as follows: